Resolving common Linksys cloud account error messages

-The Linksys Smart Wi-Fi Routers can automatically detect whether you have an active Internet connection or if you have issues with connectivity.
-Accessing the Linksys Smart Wi-Fi site when you do not have an active Internet connection may display error prompts and messages on your browser.
-Also, even when you’re online, you may also encounter login issues.
+The Linksys Smart Wi-Fi Routers can automatically detect whether you have an active internet connection or if you have issues with connectivity.
+Accessing the Linksys Smart Wi-Fi site when you do not have an active internet connection may display error prompts and messages on your browser.
+Also, even when you’re online, you may encounter login issues.

 Internet connection is down

 On the Linksys Smart Wi-Fi Sign In page, you may see an error message that says Internet connection is down.
 This happens when the router is unable to detect an active internet connection from your Cable or DSL provider.
 You can log in to the Linksys Smart Wi-Fi interface by entering the Router Password.
 The default password is admin.

 NOTE: For first time users, you need to create a Linksys cloud account in order to maximize the use of Linksys Smart Wi-Fi Tools.
 For detailed instructions on how to create an account, click here.